muraschal/lnhunt/README.md

 ## 🧠 Game Mechanics

 - Multiple quiz stations, each with a unique question
+- Two-step access process:
+  1. Enter the correct access code (related to Bitcoin terminology)
+  2. Complete the Lightning payment to unlock the question
 - Configurable access modes:
   - *Low-fee*: Multiple Choice with feedback
   - *Premium*: Instant access to the correct answer